krzysztofzablocki/Bootstrap/README.md

 - Add empty file named KZBootstrapUserMacros.h anywhere in your project, and include it into your \*prefix.pch file.
 Include that file in your .gitignore.
 - Add script execution at the end of your Build Phases `./Pods/KZBootstrap/Resources/bootstrap.sh`

-Base [crafter](https://github.com/krzysztofzablocki/crafter) setup might look like this, replace CUSTOM with your preferred setup:
+Base [crafter](https://github.com/krzysztofzablocki/crafter) setup might look like this, replace CUSTOM with your preferred steps:
 ```ruby
 # All your configuration should happen inside configure block
 Crafter.configure do